 The cottage after it was restored.
 Photo taken in 2014.

-The main room of the cottage where cooking and meals occurred, in the only room that was heated.
+The main room of the cottage, where cooking and meals occurred, was the only room that was heated.
 View faces the front (east) door.
 The stove is placed where the fireplace had once been.
 Photo taken 2018.

 Table in the main room where the family gathered for meals.
 I have no idea why a rooster is on the table.

 Bedroom furnished as it might have appeared when Mr. and Mrs. Bulmin slept in it.

 The room where the four Bulmin daughters slept.